 LIBERTY, NY— A day-long pesticide re-certification training opportunity for conventional and organic farmers will take place on Wednesday, May 6, from 9:30 a.m. to 3:45 p.m.
 Cornell Cooperative Extension (CCE) Sullivan County will host this program at its Gerald J. Skoda Extension Education Center on 64 Ferndale-Loomis Rd.
 Participants will earn New York State Department of Environmental Conservation pesticide re-certification credits for NY 1a, 21, 22, 23 and PA 00, PC, 01, 02, 03, 18.
 Lunch will be provided.
 Read more

-LIBERTY, NY — A class titled Introduction to Cactus and Succulents will be offered on Thursday, January 29 by Cornell Cooperative Extension Sullivan County (CCESC)’s Master Gardener Volunteer program from 5:30 to 7:30 p.m. at the CCESC Gerald J. Skoda Extension Education Center on 64 Ferndale-Loomis Rd.
+LIBERTY, NY — A free online web seminar for informal family caregivers entitled Living at Home with Arthritis is offered on Wednesday, May 6 by Cornell Cooperative Extension Sullivan County’s (CCESC) Caregiver Resource Program from 1 to 2 p.m. at its Gerald J. Skoda Extension Education Center on 64 Ferndale-Loomis Rd.
 Read more

 KAUNEONGA LAKE, NY — Hudson River HealthCare, in collaboration with the Sullivan County Office for the Aging, will offer Healthy Choices, a free six-week program for adults and caregivers dealing with any ongoing health condition such as diabetes, pain, arthritis, memory loss, depression or high blood pressure.
 Read more